rehierl/abstract-properties/16-x-tree-encodings/16-2-enc-node-levels/1-0-an-overview.md

-The following summarizes the sequences produced by the main tree traversal algorithms when outputting the node level of a node instead of its parent references.
+The following summarizes the sequences produced by the main tree traversal algorithms when outputting the node level of a node instead of its parent reference.
 This encoding scheme will be referred to as the **level-based implicit encoding scheme**.

 ```